GraphScope/GRIN/docs/source/get_started.rst

 the first argument is the ``IPC_socket`` of the Vineyard server, and the second argument is the ``object_id`` of the graph.

-The return value of this API is a GRIN graph handler.
+The return value of this API is a GRIN graph handle.

 Partitioned Graph
 ^^^^^^^^^^^^^^^^^